 Frying food actually seems to preserve the etheric energy a little more.
 This is why Oriental cooking recommends stir-frying, and it is one reason that organic blue and yellow corn chips may be excellent foods, even though they are made with cooked vegetable oils.

 6. Macrobiotics is a modern version of this approach to dietetics.
 This science was introduced to America by Mr. Michio Kushi in the 1960s from Japan.
 While some of it is excellent, some parts of it must be changed, in my opinion, based upon hair mineral analysis research.
-For more on this subject, read Macrobiotics, And Modifications For Nutritional Balancing Science.
+For more on this subject, read Macrobiotics, And Modifications For Development Science.

 Macrobiotics is based on ancient Japanese and Chinese Taoist philosophy.
 It divides foods into those that are more yin in nature, versus those of a yang nature.
 The chart below depicts the way foods tend to be classified on a scale from yang to yin: